-Head restraints can reduce the risk of injury in the event of a rear impact.
-The head restraints should be adjusted so the top of the head restraint is located above the top of your ear.
-To raise it, pull upward on the head restraint.
-To lower it, press the button on the post guide and push downward on the head restraint.
+Head restraints are designed to reduce the risk of injury by restricting head movement in the event of a rear impact.
+Head restraints should be adjusted so that the top of the head restraint is located above the top of your ear.